 The EOCWmax subfield indicates the maximum value of OCW for UL OFDMA-based random access.
+The maximum value in the EOCWmax subfield is 8.
 The OCWmax parameter used by a STA for its retransmission attempts of UL OFDMA-based random access and is derived as follows:

 OCWmax = 2EOCWmax – 1